strzibny/advanced-ruby-cartridge/README.md

 	rhc app create YOUR_APP_NAME http://cartreflect-claytondev.rhcloud.com/reflect?github=pbrazdil/openshift-advanced-ruby-cartridge

 By default passenger webserver is used.
 In order to change it we will use new feature of <code>rhc</code> which allows us to change environment variables.
-Set name of the server to <code>OPENSHIFT_SERVER</code> variable.
+Set name of the server to <code>OPENSHIFT_RUBY_SERVER</code> variable.

 	# supported are these options: puma, unicorn, rainbows, thin, passenger

-	rhc env set OPENSHIFT_SERVER=puma -a YOUR_APP_NAME
+	rhc env set OPENSHIFT_RUBY_SERVER=puma -a YOUR_APP_NAME

 To take effect you need to either restart your application or deploy your code again.